Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/learn/listenserverhostarchitecture.md

 ### Disadvantages

 - Network Performance is impacted by having to communicate with remote players over the residential internet connection of the host player.
 - Network Performance may also be reduced because the machine running the server is also generating an output image.
 - Listen servers grant the host player a large latency advantage over other players.
 - The hosting client has access to all the world's information, making it easier to cheat for that player.
 - The server will cease to exist when host player leaves the game.

 ### Advantages

 - Essentially free
 - Don't require any special infrastructure or forward planning to set up, which makes them common at LAN parties where latency and bandwidth issues aren't a concern.

 ## When to use a listen server architecture

 The listen server architecture is a popular option for single player games which want to add the option to add a friend into an existing world.
 Listen servers work best for a smaller amount of players (< 12) and for games which don't need persistent worlds because the game state is often tied to the host.

 :::info
 Persistent world in netcode usually means "persistent online world' For example, the game state isn't bound to a player or a session
 :::

-Listen servers are also much cheaper then dedicated servers because there is no need to run dedicated authorative servers for your game.
+Listen servers are also much cheaper then dedicated servers because there is no need to run dedicated authoritative servers for your game.
 Often developers chose a listen server approach because they don't want to deal with setting up a system which orchestrates their game server fleet.

 :::note
 You will still have to setup matchmaking to get your players to join together.
 You can't just launch a listen server game and get players playing together, you still have to redirect players to those client-hosted servers.
 :::

 :::funfact